Buket12345/climbing-ifsc-dsa210/README.md

 Country-level GDP per capita data from the World Bank.

-The datasets that will be used in this project will be obtained from Kaggle.
+The datasets that are used in this project are obtained from Kaggle.
 They are titled as “IFSC Competition Climbing Results (1991–2024)” and "Global GDP Per Capita (1990-2023) - World Bank".

 Sources: